fieldtrip/website/example/checkconfig.md

 In this case, you don't have to do anything: **[ft_checkconfig](/reference/ft_checkconfig)** will rename the field for you, and **[ft_freqdescriptives](/reference/ft_freqdescriptives)** can do its job.
 Of course the idea is, that you will use this feedback to improve your scripts!

-//Note: the feedback **[ft_checkconfig](/reference/ft_checkconfig)** gives on your input cfg is not exhaustive, meaning that not all possible options you could come up with will be taken care of.
-It mainly ensures backward compatibility of old scripts, and checks some important required and forbidden fields.
+*Note: the feedback **[ft_checkconfig](/reference/ft_checkconfig)** gives on your input cfg is not exhaustive, meaning that not all possible options you could come up with will be taken care of.
+It mainly ensures backward compatibility of old scripts, and checks some important required and forbidden fields.*

 *  **cfg.trackconfig: 'cleanup', 'report' or 'off'**
 **[ft_checkconfig](/reference/ft_checkconfig)** can also control the output cfg.
 It tracks the cfg from the moment you put it into a function until it comes out again (usually as data.cfg).
 This can provide you with useful feedback: which of the options you specified were actually used?
 Which options have been added as defaults by the fieldtrip function?
 You can control the behaviour of configtracking: **'report'** will only give you a report, **'cleanup'** will give both a report and a cleaned output cfg.
 If you do not want to use configtracking at all, use **'off'**.